College of Pharmacy and Health Sciences

 Doctor of Pharmacy

-- Acceptance into the professional pharmacy program by either the automatic advancement option, the internal application option, or the PharmCAS application option is contingent upon enrollment capacity limitations of the program.
+- Acceptance into the professional pharmacy program by either the automatic advancement option or as an internal or external transfer student is contingent upon enrollment capacity limitations of the program.
+All applicants must apply through PharmCas.

 - The College of Pharmacy and Health Sciences reserves the option to modify its pharmacy program admission and advancement procedures at any time.